-JEP 110: New HTTP Client
+JEP 110: HTTP 2 Client

 |Discussion||net dash dev at openjdk dot java dot net|

 |Depends||8050085: JEP-JDK-8042950: HTTP 2 - SQE Test Plan|

 Define and implement a new Http client API to eventually replace the legacy HttpURLConnection and which also implements HTTP 2.0 and websockets.

 Problems with the existing API and implementation:

 URLConnection based API was designed with multiple protocols in mind, nearly all of which are defunct now (ftp, gopher, etc.)

 hard to use (much behavior undocumented)

 works in blocking mode only (one thread per request/response)

 API must be easy to use for common cases including a simple blocking mode.